-2. Additional HMO licensing
+2. Additional licensing of HMOs

 A discretionary power that councils may decide to apply to a particular type of HMO, for example, smaller properties occupied by three or more students or asylum seekers within a certain area.

 3. Selective licensing of other residential accommodation